godcodehunter/godcodehunter/README.md

 I don't:
   - deal with recruiters
   - considering offers less than 8k$
-  - unpaid work, like: consultations, code test, and so on
+  - do unpaid work, like: consultations, code test, and so on
   - consider working from the office